EB5 investment financing can be an ideal source of capital for real estate projects.

 How to Find EB5 Investors for Your Business

-In this article, we will cover how business owners can take advantage of this opportunity to raise capital for their projects and create an appealing EB 5 offering that attracts foreign investment.
+In this article, we will cover how business owners can take advantage of these investment opportunities to raise capital for their projects and create an appealing EB-5 offering.

 EB5 investment capital has created thousands of jobs and strengthened the U.S. economy.

-The EB 5 program has proven to be popular with foreign investors around the world and has injected billions of dollars of funding into U.S. businesses.
+The EB-5 program has proven to be popular with foreign investors worldwide and has injected billions of dollars of funding into U.S. businesses.

-A study by EB 5 trade association Invest in the USA (IIUSA) found that in the 2014 and 2015 fiscal years:
+A report by the EB-5 trade association Invest in the USA (IIUSA) shows that since the start of the project:

-• EB5 investment and regional center projects contributed more than $23 billion in labor income for U.S workers.
+• EB-5 investment and regional center projects contributed more than $37 billion in labor income for U.S. workers.

-• Nearly two thirds of EB5 capital investment made through regional centers was invested in the U.S. construction industry, creating over 75,000 jobs for U.S. construction workers.
+• Nearly two-thirds of EB-5 capital investment made through regional centers was invested in the U.S. construction industry, creating over 72,000 jobs for U.S. construction workers.

 • The remaining third largely comprised capital investment in: